Frequently asked questions

 CCBHCs [must] provide a comprehensive collection of services that create access, stabilize people in crisis and offer the necessary treatment and recovery support services for those with the most serious and complex mental and substance use disorders (SUD).
 Services include:

 They must also meet criteria in six key areas:

 You can learn the specifics and more information about the current grant program in the SAMHSA document: Certified Community Behavioral Health Clinic Expansion Grants

-A September 2019 Report to Congress demonstrated the impact of CCBHCs thus far.
+A September 2019 Report to Congress outlined the impact of CCBHCs participating in an 8-state Medicaid demonstration program.
 Here are a few excerpts from the report.

-Evaluate your technology and operations strategies to start getting your organization ready.
-Key areas in which to start:
+Evaluate your technology and operational strategies to get your organization ready.
+Key areas to focus on include:

 1. Care coordination

 The goal of CCBHCs is to provide more effective care at lower costs.
 For your organization, it’s critical to have processes and technology that connect to care providers outside of your organization.
 You may already have processes in place to do this, but you should start formalizing current partnerships and looking for ways to establish new ones with other organizations.

 You’ll need the right technology to help you make seamless connections: